PopovEvgeniy/eugenegdk/readme.txt

 Project Description

-Eugene game development kit is ultra-fast 2D game engine for Windows XP or higher.
+Eugene game development kit is an ultra-fast 2D game engine for Windows XP or higher.
 It uses OPENGL for render.

 License